Building apps in Enterprise Grid

 However, if you have the good fortune to be installed by one or more Enterprise Grid workspaces, or a workspace you're already installed on becomes part of an enterprise organization's workspace:

-🙃 Your app might not know what to do with messages and users originating from shared channels.
-It's novel.
+🙃 Your app might not know what to do with messages and users originating from enterprise shared channels.

 🗿 Your app may have trouble dealing with object IDs beginning with atypical characters, like user IDs starting with